Shedding light on dark matter spikes through refractive neutrino masses

-\textbf{Sensitivity to $\gamma$ -} The same analysis procedure is applied to estimate the sensitivity to the spike normalization $\gamma$, with $\chi^2$ minimized over both $m_{\rm dark}$ and $t_{\rm off}$.
-The results are presented in Fig.~\ref{fig:Dchi2_VS_gamma}, and the corresponding $95\%$~C.L. bounds are given in the last column of Tab.~\ref{tab:upper_bounds}.
+The same analysis procedure is applied to estimate the sensitivity to the spike normalization $\gamma$.
+The results are presented in Fig.~\ref{fig:Dchi2_profiles} (bottom), and summarized in Tab.~\ref{tab:upper_bounds}.
 These bounds quantify DUNE’s potential to probe the steepness of the DM spike profile, independently of the absolute refractive mass scale.
-Importantly, the sensitivity to $\gamma$ depends on both the mass ordering and the assumed spike contribution, with steeper spikes (larger $\gamma$) yielding more pronounced time-delay enhancements.
+The sensitivity to $\gamma$ depends on both the mass ordering and the assumed spike contribution, with steeper spikes yielding more pronounced time-delay enhancements.
 While uncertainties remain in the theoretical modeling of spike formation and survival, these results indicate that neutrino observations from a galactic SN could provide a novel and direct probe of DM density profiles in the innermost regions of the Milky Way.
 Taken together, the complementary sensitivities to $m_{\rm dark}$ and $\gamma$ highlight the power of DUNE SN observations to simultaneously test neutrino properties and the galactic DM distributions.